IgniteUI/help-topics/topics/02_Controls/igPivotDataSelector/02_Adding/00_igPivotDataSelector_Adding_to_HTML_Page.md

 The following topics are prerequisites to understanding this topic:

-- [Ignite UI Overview](NetAdvantage-for-jQuery-Overview.html): This topic provides some general information on the Ignite UI™ library.
+- [%%ProductName%% Overview](NetAdvantage-for-jQuery-Overview.html): This topic provides some general information on the %%ProductName%%™ library.

-- [Using JavaScript Resources in Ignite UI](Deployment-Guide-JavaScript-Resources.html):This topic provides general guidance on adding the required JavaScript resources for using the controls from the Ignite UI library.
+- [Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html):This topic provides general guidance on adding the required JavaScript resources for using the controls from the %%ProductName%% library.

 - [igPivotDataSelector Overview](igPivotDataSelector-Overview.html):This topic provides conceptual information about the `igPivotDataSelector` control including its main features, requirements, and user functionality.